 Before you leave the hospital, your midwife may organise a time to come and visit you at home to check on how you and your baby are going.
 You will also have your first appointment with your local child health nurse at home after about a week.
 They will also check on the health and wellbeing of you and your baby and you should use this time to ask lots of questions.

-Listen to Dianne Zalitis, midwife and Clinical Lead for Pregnancy, Birth and Baby, on the podcast Feed Play Love with Shevonne Hunt about what to expect when you bring your baby home.
+Listen to Dianne Zalitis, midwife, on the podcast Feed Play Love with Shevonne Hunt about what to expect when you bring your baby home.

 Looking after yourself